 DCC - Youth is a strong advocate of the youth voice and youth leadership in Scouting.
 DCC - Youth works closely with the Section Councils' youth representatives and other teams within Scouting to ensure the youth voice is supported across all areas.
-DCC - Youth is passionate about youth leading at
+DCC - Youth is passionate about youth leading at all levels of Scouting and ensuring youth members have the opportunity to grow as leaders on their Scouting journey.

-Assistant Chief Commissioner - Marketing & Communications Jason O'Donnell
+Assistant Chief Commissioner -Marketing & Communications Jason O'Donnell